Graduate programs in business

 Special student status

-Special student status may be granted to applicants to permit them to complete nine semester hours of course-work prior to regular admission to the MBA or MAOM program.
-During the first nine semester hours, special students must demonstrate an ability to maintain a 3.0 grade point average (on a 4.0 scale) to be considered for regular admission.
+Special student status may be granted to applicants to permit them to complete six semester hours for the 12 month program or nine semester hours for the 22 month program prior to regular admission to the MBA or MAOM program.
+During the first six semester hours for the 12 month program or nine semester hours for the 22 month program, special students must demonstrate an ability to maintain a 3.0 grade point average (on a 4.0 scale) to be considered for regular admission.

 As space allows, special student status also may be granted to non-degree-seeking students who hold a bachelor's degree.
 Applicants should complete special student status forms as a part of the application process.